apache/jackrabbit-filevault/src/site/markdown/docview.md

 ### Empty Elements

-The deserialization treats empty elements different than the default [JCR 2.0 DocView Import][import-docview], as empty elements never create a new node in the repository but are merely used to define the child node sort order.
+The deserialization treats empty elements differently than the default [JCR 2.0 DocView Import][import-docview], as empty elements never create a new node in the repository but are merely used to define the child node sort order.
-Nodes/properties below empty elements will never be removed during import ([JCRVLT-251](https://issues.apache.org/jira/browse/JCRVLT-251))
+Nodes/properties below empty elements will never be removed during import ([JCRVLT-251](https://issues.apache.org/jira/browse/JCRVLT-251)).

 ### Property Values